 Depositary CITIBANK, N.A.

-Use of Proceeds Xiao-I estimates that it will receive net proceeds of approximately US\$33.79 million from this offering (or US\$39.20 million if the underwriters exercise their option to purchase additional ADSs in full), after deducting the underwriting discounts, commissions and estimated offering expenses payable by Xiao-I and based upon the initial public offering price of US\$6.8 per ADS.
+Table of Contents Use of Proceeds Xiao-I estimates that it will receive net proceeds of approximately [US\$•] million from this offering (or [US\$•] million if the underwriters exercise their option to purchase additional ADSs in full), after deducting the underwriting discounts, commissions and estimated offering expenses payable by Xiao-I and assuming an initial public offering price of [US\$•] per ADS, being the mid-point of the estimated range of the initial public offering price shown on the front cover of this prospectus.
 Xiao-I intends to use the proceeds from this offering for research and development purpose, marketing and promotion of its brand and products, working capital and general corporate purposes.
 See "Use of Proceeds" for more information.

-Lock-up Xiao-I, its directors and officers and about 95% of its existing shareholders have agreed with the underwriters (representing over 83% of outstanding shares in aggregate), subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, Ordinary Shares or similar securities for a period of 180 days after the consummation of this offering.
-See "Underwriting" and "Ordinary Shares and ADSs Eligible for other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in the ADSs.
+Lock-up Xiao-I, its directors and officers, and existing shareholders have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, Ordinary Shares or similar securities for a period of 180 days after the consummation of this offering.
+See "Underwriting" and "Ordinary Shares and ADSs Eligible for Future Sales" for more information.
+Risk Factors See "Risk Factors" starting from page 35 of this prospectus and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in the ADSs.
+Listing

-Future Sales" for more information.

-Risk Factors See "Risk Factors" starting from page 39 of this prospectus and quotation system.

-Listing The ADSs have been approved for listing on the Nasdaq Global

-Market under the symbol "AIXI."
-The ADSs will not be listed on any other stock exchange or traded on any automated
+Xiao-I plans to have the ADSs listed on the Nasdag Global Market under the symbol "[•]."
+The ADSs will not be listed on any other stock exchange or traded on any automated quotation

-Payment and Settlement The ADSs are expected to be delivered against payment on
+The ADSs are expected to be delivered against payment on [•], 2022.

-March 13, 2023.